Kawin07/myAssignment/README.md

-   npm run android    # For Android Emulator/Device npm run ios        # For iOS Emulator (MacOS only) npm run web        # For Web Preview
+   npm run android    # For Android Emulator/Device npm run ios        # For iOS Emulator (MacOS only) npm run web        # For Web Preview npm start          # For Expo Go in Android
    ```

 ## 📁 Project Structure